 The conference will bring together clergy and lay leaders of all faiths and none for a dynamic afternoon of nationally-recognized and behind-the-scenes movers and shakers.
 Our conference this year celebrates the 25th Anniversary of the Principles of Environmental Justice, and the growing awareness of the intersection of racism, economic justice, and care for our common home in a time of rapid climate change.
-Read on to learn about our terrific keynote speaker, and look for a link at the end to browse past conferences.
+Scroll down or click through for more.

 - Register.
 Your registration enters you in a weekly drawing for a fair-trade chocolate bar, so register early!

 - Print and share conference fliers: color flier black-and-white flier